Abraham is our father and God has said: “I have made you a father of many nations.”- St. Paul, to the Romans

 Orthodoxy Has Gone National…Even Global

 All throughout this series we have been discovering that Orthodoxy has taken her philanthropic community to a national level.
-We are going to continue to discuss this more but here are some primers for the discussion:
+Here are some primers to continue this discussion of just how Orthodoxy manifests in to nation.

 - Orthodoxy is Nationalistic